microsoft/Mastering-the-Marketplace/docs/partner-center/saas.md

 # Hero section

 description: These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer.
+title: Working with SaaS Offers in Partner Center
 hide:
   - navigation
 ---

 [Home](../index.md) > [Mastering Partner Center](./index.md)

 # Working with SaaS Offers in Partner Center